5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 13 2
 ~~~

-Again, this variable can be copied from the workspace `Z:\code\Workspaces\`.
+Again, this variable can be copied from the workspace `Z:\code\Workspaces\WinReg`.
 We are going to write this data to the Windows Registry for all versions of Dyalog installed on the current machine.
 For that we need a list with all versions of Dyalog installed on the current machine.
 For this we can use the function `GetAllVersionsOfDyalog` we've developed earlier in this chapter:

 ~~~
    dyalogVersions←GetAllVersionsOfDyalog ''